The Hive Law

 Without a will, Georgia law decides who gets your assets, who raises your children, and who handles your estate.
 This document lets you decide instead.

-What a Georgia Will Does — and What It Does Not Do
+What a Georgia Will Does — and What It Cannot Do Without a Trust

 6 Years Serving Georgia Families